Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Datasets

 \section{Datasets}

-\paragraph{MS MARCO passage}~\cite{nguyen2016ms} is a ranking dataset with 8.8M passages, which is constructed from Bing’s search query logs and web documents retrieved by Bing.
-The training set has about 530K queries.
-The development sets contain 6,900 respectively.We train FiT5 on MS MARCO passage ranking.
-For every query, we take top-100 documents retrieved using coCondenser for re-ranking, which is implemented with Tevatron~\cite{Gao2022TevatronAE}.
-We divide MS MARCO training into a training set of 495k samples and our own validation set of 3195 samples.
+\paragraph{MS MARCO Passage Ranking}~\cite{nguyen2016ms} is a ranking dataset with 8.8M short passages, constructed from Bing’s search query logs and web documents retrieved by Bing.
+The training and development split contains 530K and 6.9k queries, respectively.
+We train FiT5 on the training split of MS MARCO.
+For every query, we take top-100 documents retrieved by coCondenser~\cite{cocondenser} for re-ranking.
+We use a held-out set of 3195 queries from the original training set for checkpoint selection and report the final results on the development set.
+Note that we do not report the best results on the development set in our experiments.
+We do not use the official test set as it requires submission to the leaderboard.

-\paragraph{TREC Deep Learning Tracks} are the test collections designed to study ad hoc ranking in a large data regime.
-The passage corpus of MSMARCO is shared with TREC-DL'19~\cite{craswell2020overview} and TREC-DL'20~\cite{2021Overview} collections with 43 and 54 queries respectively.
-We evaluate our model on these collections.
+\paragraph{TREC Deep Learning Tracks}~\cite{craswell2020overview,2021Overview} are the test collections designed to study ad hoc ranking in a large data regime.
+TREC DL 2019 and 2020 contain 43 and 54 new test queries with human annotations, respectively.
+The retrieval corpus is inherited from MS MARCO.
+We follow the ``fullrank'' setup, where we directly perform retrieval from MS MARCO, not using the official first-stage retrieval results.